All Episodes

 We got a lot of other stuff in a stack of stuff.

-Uh it's funny out there.
+It's funny out there.

-I'm just telling you it is it's a time capsule archival day.
+It's a time capsule archival day.

-Quick time out, back with more here in just a second.
+Back with more here in just a second.

-I I have an idea.
+All right, friends, I have an idea.

-I think what we ought to do, and then to show our willingness to reach out and show that we can all become just one family here on planet Mother Earth.
+I think what we ought to do, and to show our willingness to reach out and show that we can all become just one family here on planet Mother Earth, we ought to send a boat over there and get a bunch of Hezbollahs and bring them to New Orleans and put them to work starting the rebuilding New Orleans.

-If they're so good, I mean, look at they've almost got roads rebuilt already.
+If they're so good, I mean, look at, they've almost got roads rebuilt already.

 It's just been two days.

-Now these guys are better than FEMA.
+Hell, these guys are better than FEMA.

 We need to bring them over to New Orleans.

-Uh and but put them on retainer.
+And put them on retainer.

-This is why I need to be in a position of power, ladies and gentlemen, because I cut to the quick and I get to the solutions here.
+This is why I need to be in a position of power, ladies and gentlemen, because I, I cut to the quick and I get to the solutions here.

-We don't just moan about things, and the Hesbos clearly uh are revolutionary and cutting edge when it comes to rebuilding devastated, bombed out, war-torn areas.
+And the Hezbos clearly are revolutionary and cutting edge when it comes to rebuilding devastated, bombed-out, war-torn areas.

-Uh Chris in Fort Bragg, North Carolina.
+Chris in Fort Bragg, North Carolina, welcome to the EIB Network.

 Hello.

-Hey, Airborne Ditto's Rush, first time caller.
+Hey, Airborne Dittos, Rush, first-time caller.

-Really an honor to talk to you, sir.
+Really excited to talk to you, sir.

 Thank you, sir.